 Lake Fausse Pointe State Park

-See what Cajun Country’s all about at this Atchafalaya Basin destination.
+See what the south Louisiana swamplands are all about at this Atchafalaya Basin destination.

 The Atchafalaya Basin is the largest swamp in the U.S., providing fresh water for a wide swath of south Louisiana.
-Smack in the middle of it is Lake Fausse Pointe State Park, a great introduction to the peculiar beauty of Cajun Country’s wetlands.
+Smack in the middle of it is Lake Fausse Pointe State Park, a great introduction to the peculiar beauty of the region's fertile wetlands.

 The region’s history alone brings many visitors to the park.
 Once occupied by the Chitimacha Indians, the French, Spanish and Acadians (French-speaking exiles from Canada better known today as Cajuns) have at various times claimed ownership of the area throughout the past 300 years.

 Exploring the park is all about the boardwalks.
 Keep your boots dry as you hike the elevated walkways through healthy stands of cypress trees, taking in views of the park’s namesake waterway or neighboring Dauterive Lake.
 To better understand the sights and sounds of Lake Fausse Pointe State Park, park naturalists are on hand to help orient visitors, with programs that explain the history, ecology and biology of the Atchafalaya Basin.